Pauline Goh, MA, RCC, FOT

 Registered Clinical Counsellor, Certified Focusing-Oriented Therapist

-In my counselling practice, I like to explore “resourcing” with my clients – how to engage all their inner and outer resources throughout our work together.
-At the same time, I hold with respect, curiosity, and non-judgment all aspects of the client – including places related to the “shadow,” addictions and tendencies, or feelings such as self loathing, guilt, or shame.
+In my role as your therapist / clinical counsellor, I feel privileged to bear witness and to accompany my clients on their unique journey.
+I am committed to the process of depth therapy and getting to the “root” of the issue, while holding a safe space to do the work.
+I explore with them how to engage their internal and external resources throughout our work together, while holding with respect, curiosity, and non-judgment all aspects of the client – including places related to the “shadow,” addictions and tendencies, or feelings such as self loathing, guilt, or shame.